sjustesen/ScriFlow/README.md

 This project is an attempt to make a workflow system, allowing multiple persons to work on a project simultaneously

-#Project Outline
+# Project Outline

 The project consists of two parts, a React-powered clientside app being the frontend GUI, and a lightweight server written in Go.
-The server will act as "middleware" maintaining connections for authenticated project users while providing realtime updates via websockets
+The server will act as "middleware" maintaining connections for authenticated project users while providing realtime updates via the WebSocket protocol

-# Endgoals
+## Endgoals
 * Create a CRUD system to manage projects
 * Make the app look and feel as close as possible a native offline app.
 * Create a permission system allowing for finegrained control regarding what actions a project participant is allowed to make.